Hi, there. Thank you for visiting my page! I hope you will stay a while and explore. Here’s a bit about myself and my work:

 In my academic work, I am deepening my research on twentieth-century American literature and modernist literature through critical race theory, trauma theory, narratives of illness, and feminist theory.
 I began thinking about medical humanities while reading Thomas Hardy’s Tess of the D’Urbervilles, and after studying Tony Kushner’s Angels in America and Colson Whitehead’s Zone One, I understood how all of these critical lenses relate.
 One recent project, an analysis of Richard Wright’s novella “The Man Who Lived Underground,” applies theories on historical trauma and the rhetoric of animalism and manhunts to the African American consciousness and society as a whole.

-Truthfully, I would rather not distinguish between the creative and the academic, though in the professional world they tend to exist in separate realms.
+Truthfully, I would rather not so severely distinguish between the creative and the academic, though in the professional world they tend to exist in separate realms.
 I find both to be fun, significant, and simply another form to explore what is important to me and hopefully to others.
-Both are like a puzzle, except I first paint the separate pieces and then combine them all to create a beautiful, surprise image.
+Both are like a puzzle, except I first paint the separate pieces and then combine them all to create a beautiful image.
 Welcome to my pack of puzzles.